-We talked to Simon Bruce, Country Manager MyWorld Careers, about finding the best local talent in Myanmar.
-This is what he said:
+Simon Bruce, Country Manager of MyWorld Careers, tells us about finding the best local talent in Myanmar.

 First of all, how are you and your family doing in these COVID-19 times?

 Simon Bruce: Covid has not really affected us or Myanmar compared to many others.
 As a country, the first wave was more like a wiggle of a finger, and the second wave was around 1,000 people per day, but really short-lived.
 It certainly affected the economy, but generally, the Myanmar government did a very good job of containing the spread.

 Tell us about you, your career, how you founded MyWorld.

 Simon Bruce: My real career only started when I was 31.
 I started in a recruitment company in Japan called Wall Street Associates (WSA).
 WSA was probably the no. 20 in the market at the time when I joined, but in the following 5 years, we grew it to be no. 2 (it is now no. 1) in our market segment, which is supporting MNCs in Japan.
 For 4 of those 5 years, I was the no. 1 performer in the company.
 I moved back to Australia but continued working for WSA (now called en world Japan) and later transferred to the company they acquired in Australia.

 However, in 2014, I started to get really bored with the Australian market.
 It lacked the vibe, passion for success, and drive that I had experienced in Japan and suited my personality.
 The former owner of WSA approached me to launch a business in Myanmar.